Saida Muna Tasneem: Career

-Ambassador to Thailand and Cambodia
+Thailand and Cambodia

-Tasneem was appointed as the Ambassador for Bangladesh to Thailand and Cambodia on 14 November 2014.
-She met with then-Crown Prince Maha Vajiralongkorn, representing King Rama IX, on 4 September 2015, to present her credentials.
+Tasneem was appointed as the ambassador to Thailand and Cambodia on 14 November 2014.
+She presented her credentials to then-Crown Prince Maha Vajiralongkorn, representing King Rama IX, on 4 September 2015.

 As an ambassador, it was one of Tasneem's priorities to strengthen religious tourism between the two countries.

-Md Nazmul Quaunine took over for Tasneem as the High Commissioner to Thailand on 23 October 2018.
+Md Nazmul Quaunine took over for Tasneem as the high commissioner to Thailand on 23 October 2018.

-High Commissioner to the United Kingdom, and Ambassador to Ireland and Liberia
+The United Kingdom, Ireland, and Liberia

-On 30 November 2018, Tasneem was appointed as the 20th High Commissioner to the United Kingdom, and an ambassador to Ireland and Liberia, succeeding Md Nazmul Quaunine.
-She became the first woman appointed to the position.
+On 30 November 2018, Tasneem was appointed high commissioner to the United Kingdom and an ambassador to Ireland and Liberia, succeeding Md Nazmul Quaunine.
+She was the first woman appointed to the position.

 On 1 May 2019, Tasneem attended a reception at Buckingham Palace, where she presented Quaunine's letter of recall and her letter of credence to Queen Elizabeth II.
-During the meeting, Tasneem wished the Queen for good health and prosperity, and made the request for two forests in Bangladesh (one of which being Lawachara National Park) to be included under the Queen's Commonwealth Canopy — while the Queen praised Bangladesh's economic growth and empowerment of women.
+During the meeting, Tasneem wished the Queen good health and prosperity, and requested that two forests in Bangladesh (one of which being Lawachara National Park) be included under the Queen's Commonwealth Canopy.
+The Queen, in turn, praised Bangladesh's economic growth and empowerment of women.

-On 21 November 2019, Tasneem met the Irish president Michael D. Higgins at the Áras an Uachtaráin in Dublin, Ireland.
-Tasneem thanked Higgins for his support of the Bangladeshi diaspora within Ireland, while Higgins professed his admiration of Prime Minister Sheikh Hasina sheltering of 1.1 million Rohingya refugees from neighbouring Myanmar.
-She also openly invited Higgins to open an Irish embassy in Dhaka and to frequently hold bilateral talks to improve relations.
+On 21 November 2019, Tasneem met the Irish president, Michael D. Higgins, at the Áras an Uachtaráin in Dublin, Ireland.
+She thanked Higgins for his support of the Bangladeshi diaspora within Ireland.
+Higgins admired Prime Minister Sheikh Hasina's sheltering of 1.1 million Rohingya refugees.
+Tasneem also invited Higgins to open an Irish embassy in Dhaka and to frequently hold bilateral talks to improve relations.

 United Nations

-In 2014, Tasneem was appointed as Bangladesh's permanent representative to the United Nations Economic and Social Commission for Asia and the Pacific (UNESCAP).
-At the 72nd session of the commission in May 2016, she helped table a resolution titled "Regional cooperation in Asia and the Pacific to promote the conservation and sustainable use of the oceans, seas and marine resources for sustainable development", that was co-sponsored by Australia, India, and Sri Lanka, based upon Sheikh Hasina's blue economy policies.
-The resolution passed unanimously.
+In 2014, Tasneem was appointed Bangladesh's permanent representative to the United Nations Economic and Social Commission for Asia and the Pacific (UNESCAP).
+There, in May 2016, she helped table a resolution based on Sheikh Hasina's blue economy policies.
+It was titled "Regional cooperation in Asia and the Pacific to promote the conservation and sustainable use of the oceans, seas and marine resources for sustainable development".
+Australia, India, and Sri Lanka co-sponsored it.
+After several rounds of negotiations, it passed unanimously.

 Tasneem is also Bangladesh's representative to the International Maritime Organization.